Drug Wars (video game): Legacy

 A variation on Drug Wars also exists in the Nintendo DS game Grand Theft Auto: Chinatown Wars, where the player can buy 6 different kinds of drugs from various gangs in Liberty City.
 Price trends are displayed on a map, and the player gets informed of good prices via an in-game email system.

 There have been various incarnations of this game.
-There are web-based versions, cell phone versions, a Windows client, a Linux client, a Palm OS version (Dope Wars), a version for the Newton MessagePad 2100, and a version for the Mac OS X Dashboard.
+There are web-based versions, cell phone versions, a Windows client, a Linux client, a Palm OS version (Dope Wars), a version for the Newton MessagePad 2100, a version introduced to Pebble smartwatches in 2015, and a version for the Mac OS X Dashboard.

 Drug Lord is a similar game from 1991 for DOS, and a PC successor by Fred Bulback, called Drug Lord 2 (2000), also proved popular.
 The latter game was later ported to Android but was rejected from the Apple App Store.

+Also influenced by Drug Wars and Drug Lord, Pimp Wyld was created in 1997 by Otto Bohn.
+Originally written in BASIC and later converted to C by Anon Bosch, Pimp Wyld took the engine and added extra features such as pimping.

-Zynga developed a version of the game for social networking websites, such as Myspace.
+Zynga developed a version of the game for social networking websites such as Myspace.
 Their version changes some mechanics of the game.
-Zynga's rendition of Dope Wars took the basic layout of the original game and turned it into an MMORPG style game with user interaction.
+Zynga's rendition of Dope Wars took the basic layout of the original game and turned it into an MMORPG-style game with user interaction.
 The player's objectives are to deal drugs, hire live workers, fight with them for cash in fight club, gamble in the casino, and travel the world while doing missions and building their cartel.
 Zynga discontinued this game in early December 2009.